Social Dreaming @ Work: A Master Class

 Location and Time:

 The training will be held at Boston College Law School, Stuart Hall, 4th Floor, 885 Centre Street, Newton MA 02459.
-A light continental breakfast will be served Saturday and Sunday and light snacks available during the training.
-Other meals are the responsibility of the participant.
-There is a cafeteria in the building.
+A light continental breakfast will be served Saturday and Sunday and light snacks will be available during the training.
+Other meals are the responsibility of the participant (there is a cafeteria in the building).
 Participants are expected to arrange their own accommodations.

 Nicola Wreford-Howard is a psychologist, organizational consultant and executive coach.
 She helps her clients to link dreams and values to passion, purpose and process, enabling reflection and authentic action in their professional roles and networks.
 In the past 25 years, Nicola has worked in the U.S., Europe and Asia to design and facilitate mergers and acquisition initiatives, leadership development and strategy incubators, innovation think tanks, and Social Dreaming matrices for international corporations, NGO's and business schools.
 She trained and worked with Gordon Lawrence in Europe and the US since 1997.
 Her current roles include a co-creative consultancy practice, Senior Partner with Transformation Agility Group and visiting faculty at the Indian Insitute of Management Executive Education.
 Nicola is a member and former board member of The International Society for the Psychoanalytic Study of Organizations, an associate of the Organization for Promoting Understanding in Society and a member of Families in Global Transition.
 Originally from London, she has lived in Frankfurt, Geneva, New Orleans and Houston and is currently based in The Hague.